 2. Enables Remote Collaboration

 Wooden Spoon Technologies is a Managed Service Provider catering to businesses in the San Francisco Bay Area, Central California and Colorado.
 A large portion of their clientele, including a construction company and an architecture firm, employs remote users and thus experienced a constant struggle with slow and unreliable FTP connection.
-After installing eFolder Anchor onto their clients’ machines, remote users were able to seamlessly sync and access their files quickly.
-Wooden Spoon has also been able to utilize eFolder Anchor to backup files, as well as synchronizing them.
+After installing Axcient Anchor onto their clients’ machines, remote users were able to seamlessly sync and access their files quickly.
+Wooden Spoon has also been able to utilize Axcient Anchor to backup files, as well as synchronizing them.

 3. Improves the Level of Security when Sharing Files